Can I register a camper on-line? Yes. Click HERE to get started!

 Can parents watch camp sessions?
 Yes.
 Parents are welcome to observe any pool session from the spectator section (grandstands) of the Swim Center.
 Upon entering the building, please report to the front desk so that an attendant can direct you to the grandstands.
 There will also be an exhibition/competition on Friday morning (approx. 9-10:15 am), and parents are welcome to observe.

 Will we need to bring linens and toiletries?
-Campers will need to bring their own full size or twin XL sheets, pillow, blanket, toiletries and towels.
+Campers will need to bring their own full size sheets (or sleeping bag), pillow, blanket, toiletries and towels.
 There is a washer and dryer (operated by credit card & coins) on each of the campers’ floors.

 Will my child be supervised at all times?
 YES!
 There will be at least 2 counselors or coaches with the campers at all times, and 2-3 staff members living on each camp floor.
 The dorm staff and the Swim Center security staff requires that everyone show ID (nametags, wristbands, etc.) when entering the facilities.
 All doors (except the main entrance to the dorm during office hours) require a key/dorm card to enter.
 Campers are supervised at the dorm, field trips, walks to/from the pool, all pool sessions, and in the evenings.